Are you wondering how to add a sitemap XML to Google Search Console? Learning this valuable skill is extremely important for SEO.

 - This helps Google find your website

-Sitemaps are a great way of making sure your index status is stable.
-Because they ensure your most up to date content is appearing in search results.
+XML Sitemaps are a great way of making sure your index status is stable.
+Because they ensure your most up-to-date content is appearing in search results.

 So I have set up a simple guide for how to add a site map in Google Search Console.